jscs-dev/node-jscs/CONTRIBUTING.md

 ----------------

-Many of the community requests/issues relate new rule requests, supporting additional style variations via extending the supported options of a rule, bug fixes for existing rules, or strenghtening presets by specifying more rules.
+Many of the community requests/issues relate new rule requests, supporting additional style variations via extending the supported options of a rule, bug fixes for existing rules, or strengthening presets by specifying more rules.
 All of those issues are great starting places for beginners to contribute.

 If you'd like to work on an issue, just leave a comment on the issue saying that you'll work on a PR.